-During this presentation Dr. Brach will explore how our attempts at finding security and love often further separate us from true refuge, and how the different components of meditation can serve to carry us home.
+During this presentation Dr. Brach will explore how our attempts at finding security and love often further separate us from true refuge and how the different components of meditation can serve to carry us home.
 This presentation will include didactic presentation and guided reflections.

-This Web Conference is designed to help clinicians:
+This web conference is intermediate instructional level and designed to help clinicians:

-1) Understand basic principles of Buddhist Psychology;
+- Understand basic principles of Buddhist Psychology;

-2) Explain the core components of mindfulness and compassion meditation;
+- Explain the core components of mindfulness and compassion meditation;

-3) Examine the role and mediating mechanisms of meditation practices in healing emotional suffering;
+- Examine the role and mediating mechanisms of meditation practices in healing emotional suffering;

-4) Utilize Buddhist mindfulness and compassion practices in addressing fear and shame.
+- Utilize Buddhist mindfulness and compassion practices in addressing fear and shame.

-If you have any questions about this Web Conference, or would like more information, please contact us here.
+If you have any questions about this Web Conference, or would like more information please contact us here.